Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 ## The Pattern: Stack Composition

-Instead of one monolithic stack, I separated concerns into three stacks:
+Instead of creating one giant stack, I split the stack into multiple logical stacks.

 ```typescript
 const app = new cdk.App();